dymensionxyz/networks/dymension-hub/35-C/genesis_validators.md

 dymd validate-genesis
 ```

 Add seed nodes in config.toml.
-Which can be found in the seeds.txt file.
+We will be adding peer and seed nodes prior to the launch of the Genesis event.
+These nodes can be found in the seeds.txt file.

 ```sh
 vi $HOME/.dymension/config/config.toml